IT ISN'T WORKING, IS IT?

 A Fair Days Pay and a Fair Price too?

 Work evaluation can ensure fair remuneration.
-This process should be carried through to prices.
+This process must be carried through to prices.

 A factorys, or a businesss total costs consist of three elements.
 First, the cost of bought-in raw materials and components; second, the direct labour added in the factory; and third, the costs of capital write-off, overheads and finance.
 These are the costs of making a product, of supplying a service.
 From these costs a Unit Production Cost can be calculated for each product or service supplied.
 If this Unit Production Cost then becomes the Selling Price, there would be a direct relationship between cost and price, and therefore between pay and purchasing power.